mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     Number of sequences used to construct filter: 17195

 This will generate the filter file (stool.filter) and the filtered fasta-formatted file (stool.trim.unique.good.filter.fasta).
-Now let\'s see how long the sequences are:
+Now let's see how long the sequences are:

     mothur > summary.seqs(fasta=current, name=current)